Contact: Lisa Gershkoff

 SPHS-S 415/Spring: This is a seminar offered in the spring semester of the

-members with active laboratories and interest in working with honors
+presentations provided by faculty members with active laboratories who have expressed interest in working with honors students.

 is done under the tutelage of the student's mentor.
 It is during this